Thermodynamic Phase Transition and global stability of the Regular Hayward Black hole Surrounded by Quintessence: Conclusion

 \section{Conclusion}

-In this work, thermodynamics behavior of regular Hayward black hole surrounded by quintessence is investigated.
-Using the metric of regular Hayward Black hole surrounded by quintessence (Eq.(\ref{em8}) and Eq.(\ref{em9})), and the new approach of holographic principle proposed by Verlinde we have expressed the Unruh Verlinde temperature.
-Then using the first law of black hole thermodynamics, we derived the Hawking temperature and specific heat for a regular Hayward black hole surrounded by quintessence.
-The behavior of Hawking temperature is plotted.
-It results that when increasing the quintessence parameter, that temperature respect black hole entropy is decreasing.
-The behavior of specific heat versus entropy is plotted for different values of $\beta$ (see Fig.(\ref{mm00}) and Fig.(\ref{mm0})).
+In this work, thermodynamics behavior of the regular Hayward black hole for a larger length scales surrounded by quintessence has been investigated.
+Using the metric of the regular Hayward Black hole surrounded by quintessence (Eq.(\ref{em8}) and Eq.(\ref{em9})), associated to the new approach of holographic principle proposed by Verlinde, we have expressed the Unruh Verlinde temperature.
+Then, using the first law of black hole thermodynamics, we have derived the Hawking temperature and specific heat for a regular Hayward black hole surrounded by quintessence.
+The Gibbs free energy was also derived using the classical definition of the enthalpy and the expression of pressure defined by the equation of state describing the dark energy quintessence.
+The behavior of Hawking temperature has been plotted.
+It results show that when increasing the quintessence parameter, the temperature versus the black hole entropy is decreasing.
+The behavior of the specific heat versus the entropy has been plotted for different values of $\beta$ (see Fig.\ref{mm00} and Fig.\ref{mm0}).
 We see that, the parameter $\beta$ is responsible for the first and second-order thermodynamic phase transition in black hole.
 Increasing the magnitude of $\beta$ moves the phase transition points to the higher entropies.
-Through Fig.(\ref{mm}) and Fig.(\ref{mm01}), it results that when increasing the magnitude of quintessence normalization factor, the thermodynamics phase transition points are shifted to higher and lower entropies for the first and second order thermodynamics phase transition points respectively.
+Through Fig.\ref{mm01} and Fig.\ref{mm}, it results that when increasing the magnitude of quintessence normalization factor, the thermodynamics phase transition points are shifted to higher and lower entropies for the first and second order thermodynamics phase transition points respectively.
+The plot of the Gibbs free energy versus the black hole entropy highlights the existence of a stability zone for the black hole induces by the presence of $\beta$ and confirms the effects of the parameters $\beta$ and $a$ on the black hole thermodynamics phase transition behaviors.
 The quintessence accentuates the instability of regular Hayward black hole, even for the higher magnitude of $\beta$.